Food Complaints Procedure

-- The Food Complaint Reporting Form should include as much information as possible.
+- The Product Complaint Reporting Form should include as much information as possible.

 - Where there is no batch number / best before date or any other indication of the relevant batch then it may not be possible to process the complaint and resultant investigations and responses may be limited.

 - If a complaint relates to a meal containing ingredients from various sources then it may not be possible to process the complaint to its source.

 - The subject of the complaint and the relevant packaging should be kept by the complainant in a suitable container for inspection by the supplier if required as part of the investigation.The item should be clearly labelled ‘FOOD COMPLAINT – NOT FOR HUMAN CONSUMPTION’.

 - Where possible the item should be kept frozen.

 - The item should be retained for 28 days before being disposed of unless the complainant is contacted to instruct otherwise.

 NHS Supply Chain works with STS to carry out all food supplier assessments and to manage product complaints.
 STS are UKAS accredited.

 It is a requirement of award to the NHS Supply Chain Fresh Food Framework Agreement that all suppliers (whether distributors or manufacturers) achieve ‘Approved Supplier’ status from NHS Supply Chain’s appointed Certification Body: STS.
 Suppliers must hold this for the term of the Framework Agreement.
 Suppliers are audited at least annually and are required to hold certification to one or more of the following standards accepted by STS: